-- Used capacity: All local clubs have indicated that there is significant spare capacity to attract additional members. - Satisfied demand: There is no evidence of unmet demand in the borough. - Changes in supply: There are no know planned changes to bowls green supply.
+- Used capacity: All local clubs have indicated that there is significant spare capacity to attract additional members. - Satisfied demand: There is no evidence of unmet demand in the borough. - Changes in supply: There are no know planned changes to bowls green supply, although Lenham Bowls Club may be affected by housing development proposals in the area.